-My name is Amanda Walker-LaFollette.
-I am a Junior Astronomy and Physics double-major, with a minor in Planetary Science.
-I am the current president of the University of Arizona Astronomy Club, and a student operator of the Raymond E. White Jr. Reflector (21 inch telescope).
+Amanda Walker-LaFollette received her undergraduate degree from the University of Arizona in Astronomy and Physics, with a minor in Planetary Science.
+She is a former president University of Arizona Astronomy Club, and worked as a student operator for the Steward Observatory Raymond E. White Jr. Reflector (21 inch telescope).

-I am a UA/NASA Spacegrant intern advisor with Dr. Yancy Shirley doing Radio Astronomy research on the early-stage star formation in the Perseus and Serpens molecular clouds.
-I am also involved in the University of Arizona Astronomy Club Exoplanet Project researching transiting hot Jupiters TrES-3b and TrES-4b, and hav presented some of this research at the American Astronomical Society 2012 winter meeting in Austin, Texas.
-During the summer of 2012 I participated in an REU at the National Radio Astronomy Observatory, doing research on star formation at the Galactic center using 44GHz Methanol Masers
+She was a UA/NASA Spacegrant intern advisor with Dr. Yancy Shirley doing Radio Astronomy research on the early-stage star formation in the Perseus and Serpens molecular clouds.
+She was also involved in the University of Arizona Astronomy Club Exoplanet Project researching transiting hot Jupiters TrES-3b and TrES-4b, and presented some of this research at the American Astronomical Society 2012 winter meeting in Austin, Texas.
+During the summer of 2012, she participated in an REU at the National Radio Astronomy Observatory, doing research on star formation at the Galactic center using 44GHz Methanol Masers

-Besides astronomy, I enjoy sports like soccer, frisbee, biking, and hiking.
-I also enjoy playing, teaching, and performing marimba and mbira, musical instruments from Zimbabwe.
+Besides astronomy, she enjoys sports like soccer, frisbee, biking, and hiking.
+She also enjoys playing, teaching, and performing marimba and mbira, musical instruments from Zimbabwe.